 sheriff-o-matic.appspot.com is a tool to automate the work of sheriffing.
 It shows you just the failures and it automatically intersects regression ranges across the bots for you.
 Currently it only works for Chromium and Blink trees.
 Making it work for other trees is a small amount of work: crbug.com/409693.

 Troopers know more about maintaining the buildbot masters and slaves themselves.
 They're the people to look for when the bots need an OS update, a machine goes offline, checkouts are failing repeatedly, and so on.

 Gardeners are watchers of particular component interactions.
 They generally watch a component's release or development and move the version included forward when it is compatible.
 This is called "rolling DEPS", and consists of committing a CL that changes the (Subversion) revision number in some

 Of particular interest to the Chromium projects are the gardeners who watch the interaction between Blink, Skia and Chromium, and those who watch the interaction of Chromium and ChromiumOS.

 See Sheriff Details: Chromium to revert changes, disable tests, etc.

-The tree status can be closed, throttled, or open.
+The tree status can be closed or open.
 These status levels control the activity of the commit queue.
 If the tree is open, the commit queue run as normal.
-If the tree is closed or throttled, the commit queue will not submit any changes.

 Annotate the tree status with information about what is known about the status of build failures.
 For example, automatic closure messages such as...